⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Net Interest Income

-Earnings generated from loans and investments, minus interest paid on customer deposits.
+Earnings from interest on loans and investments, minus interest paid on deposits and borrowings.

 🎯 WHY THIS MATTERS